Plofstoffel/TicTacToe/README.md

   <li>TicTacWeb: Web app to play the game on.</li>
 </ul>

-Todo: Finnish and impliment the AI (Watch out for Skynet, she has MiniMax!!)
+Todo: Complete and implement the AI (Watch out for Skynet, she has MiniMax!!)